Exemptions from managed isolation

 COVID-19 Public Health Response Order 2020(external link) — New Zealand Legislation

-We need to balance your exemption request with the importance of keeping COVID-19 out of our communities – we can’t allow any undue health risk.
+We need to balance your exemption request with the importance of helping to stop further spread of COVID-19.

 Exemptions are rare

-Exemptions are approved in very few circumstances.
-Applications for exemptions from managed isolation are considered on a case-by-case basis and the threshold for approval is very high.
-An exemption will only be approved where we can be confident that the health risk of transmission is very low.
+Exemptions from managed isolation are approved in very few circumstances.
+Applications for exemptions are considered on a case-by-case basis and the threshold for approval is very high.
+An exemption will only be approved where we can be confident that the health risk of transmission is low.

-Most exemptions are granted for people to join unaccompanied minors, people in transit, or people whose medical needs require hospital-level care.
+Some exemptions are granted for people before they enter New Zealand while others are granted for people to leave managed isolation.
+Most exemptions are granted for people in New Zealand to join unaccompanied minors, for people in transit, or people whose medical needs require hospital-level care.

-Exemptions for exceptional circumstances, such as to visit a dying relative are only approved when the public health risk is assessed to be very low and can be managed.
-In a small number of cases, exemptions are approved for a temporary period and you will need to return to the managed isolation facility to complete your 14 days.
+Exemptions for exceptional circumstances, such as to visit a dying relative, are only approved when the public health risk is assessed to be low.
+In a small number of cases, exemptions are approved for a temporary period and you will need to return to the managed isolation facility to complete your period of managed isolation.

-No exemption will be possible if you have become symptomatic with COVID-19 during your stay in managed isolation and have been moved to a quarantine hotel.
+No exemption will be possible if you have become symptomatic with COVID-19 during your stay in managed isolation and have been moved to a quarantine facility.

 How we assess an application